ziebelle/EspansoMathSnippets/README.md

 # EspansoMathSnippets
-Trigger-Replace pairs for faster LateX-using espanso.
+Trigger-Replace pairs for faster LateX using Espanso.